epklein/epklein.github.io/_personal/personal.md

 - [Google Analytics](https://analytics.google.com): Web analytics tool for site traffic and user behavior
 - [Google Search Console](https://search.google.com/search-console) and [Bing Webmaster Tools](https://www.bing.com/webmasters): Tools for monitoring and maintaining a website's presence in Google and Microsoft Bing
-- [Mailchimp](https://mailchimp.com): An email marketing platform that helps create and manage my audience and my newsletter
+- [ConvertKit](https://convertkit.com): A platform for creators to build your newsletter and manage your audience.
-- [Grammarly](https://app.grammarly.com): A writing assistance tool that I use to write the content of this blog.
+- Grammarly](https://app.grammarly.com): A writing assistance tool that I use to write the content of this blog.
 I use the Grammarly app, as well as its integrations to VSCode, Google Docs, and Microsoft Office
 - [kramdown quick reference](https://kramdown.gettalong.org/quickref.html): It helps me write all the content for this website

 ## Finance

-- [Status Invest](https://statusinvest.com.br/): A Brazilian platform designed for individual investors, that provides tools and information tailored to the Brazilian Stock Market, as well as to the American stock market.
+- [Status Invest](https://statusinvest.com.br/): A platform designed for individual investors that provides tools and information tailored to the Brazilian Stock Market, as well as to the American stock market.
+- [Oceans14](https://www.oceans14.com.br): Another website for investors seeking information about the Brazilian stock market.
+Some useful reports I like are the [Bovespa historical P/E](https://www.oceans14.com.br/acoes/historico-pl-bovespa) and [investors participation](https://www.oceans14.com.br/acoes/participacao-investidores-b3).

-- [Info Money](https://www.infomoney.com.br/): A Brazilian website that focuses on financial news, stock market data, and other economic information.
+- [Info Money](https://www.infomoney.com.br/): A website focused on financial news, stock market data, and other economic information.
-- [Indicators by Debit](https://debit.com.br/tabelas/indicadores-economicos.php): Offers tables with important indicators from the Brazilian economy.
+- [Indicators by Debit](https://debit.com.br/tabelas/indicadores-economicos.php): A website offering tables with important indicators from the Brazilian economy.
 You can also project those indicators over time.
-- [Oceans14](https://www.oceans14.com.br): A platform for investors seeking information about the Brazilian stock market.
-Some useful reports I like are the [Bovespa historical P/E](https://www.oceans14.com.br/acoes/historico-pl-bovespa) and [investor's participation](https://www.oceans14.com.br/acoes/participacao-investidores-b3).

 ### Global

+- [ADVFN Monitor](https://br.advfn.com/monitor): A great global stock monitoring tool that tracks global indexes and stock prices.
+I use it to monitor Bovespa (BR), NASDAQ (USA), and NYSE (USA), as well as crypto coins and others.
+The free version offers delayed data, but it is enough for my needs.

 - [CompaniesMarketCap.com](https://companiesmarketcap.com/): A website that ranks and provides financial information on companies based on their market capitalization.
 - [TheGlobalEconomy.com](https://pt.theglobaleconomy.com/): TheGlobalEconomy.com serves researchers, academics, investors, and others who need reliable economic data on foreign countries.
-One valuable dataset is the [Stock Market capitalization, percent of GDP](https://www.theglobaleconomy.com/rankings/Stock_market_capitalization/), which correlates to the Buffet Index.
+One valuable dataset is [Stock Market capitalization as a percent of GDP](https://www.theglobaleconomy.com/rankings/Stock_market_capitalization/), which correlates to the Buffet Index.

 ### US Market

-- [Current Market Valuation](https://www.currentmarketvaluation.com/): Current Market Valuation tracks various economic models highlighting the current state of the US stock market and broader economy.
+- [Current Market Valuation](https://www.currentmarketvaluation.com/): Current Market Valuation tracks various economic models highlighting the current state of the US stock market and the broader economy.
 [The Buffet Indicator](https://www.currentmarketvaluation.com/models/buffett-indicator.php) is one of its useful charts.
-- [Macrotrends](https://www.macrotrends.net/): A research platform for long term investors.
+- [Macrotrends](https://www.macrotrends.net/): A research platform for long-term investors.
-- [Multpl](https://www.multpl.com/): Financial and economical data from the US, including the [S&P 500 PE ratio](https://www.multpl.com/s-p-500-pe-ratio) and [S&P 500 Dividend Yield](https://www.multpl.com/s-p-500-dividend-yield).
+- [Multpl](https://www.multpl.com/): Financial and economic data from the US, including the [S&P 500 PE ratio](https://www.multpl.com/s-p-500-pe-ratio) and [S&P 500 Dividend Yield](https://www.multpl.com/s-p-500-dividend-yield).

 ## Toastmasters

-As a Toastmaster, I use the following links to participate in meetings and access learning resources.
+As a Toastmaster, I use the following links to attend meetings and access learning resources.

 - [Toastmasters International](https://www.toastmasters.org/): The nonprofit educational organization that builds confidence and teaches public speaking skills through a worldwide network of clubs that meet online and in person.
 - [Nós Toastmasters Club](https://toastmastersbrasil.org/regiao/regiao-sul/nos-toastmasters/): I'm a member of this club.